virgesmith/demographyMicrosim/README.md

 It should be noted that the microsimulation is essential to arrive at a result like this - given only fertility and mortality data for the whole borough, we have been able to model growth at a higher geographical resolution thanks to the finer detail provided by census data, namely populations by ethnicity within each MSOA.

-### Taking it further
+### Taking it Further
 This projection omits crucial factors (most notably migration) in order to keep the worked example fairly simple, and the results presented here should not be considered realistic.

-Readers are encouraged to clone the code and adapt it for their own use, or improve it.
+Readers are encouraged to clone this repo, adapt/extend it for their own use and/or improve it.
 Pull requests are welcomed!